 - Origins Available:

 The story of the Beaylay family begins in ancient Scotland among the Pictish clans.
 The Beaylay family lived in Bellie, in Morayshire.
 The name is a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in that area.
 Some think that the name is derived from the occupational name of bailie, but our records cannot confirm that claim.
 Indeed much of the early records list many of the family in other occupations.

 Early Origins of the Beaylay family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beaylay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beaylay research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beaylay History in all our PDF Extended History products and printed products wherever possible.

 Beaylay Spelling Variations